AmpelProject/Ampel-core/README.md

 The framework is general enough to be applicable in various fields, it was originaly developped to solve challenges in the context of experimental astrophysics.

-It requires analysis and reaction logic to be broken down in adequate indepentent unit.
+It requires analysis and reaction logic to be broken down in adequate indepentent units.

 # Architecture